RascalSoftware/RAT-Docs/source/tutorial/chapter2.rst

     * **Standard Layers** - The model is defined in terms of parameters, which are distributed into layers, and subsequently grouped into contrasts.
 No external functions are needed.
     * **Custom Layers** - Parameters are again defined and grouped into layers, but this time the layer definitions come from a user model script.
 This then gives complete flexibility of how layers are defined, so allowing models to be written in terms of area per molecule or material density, for example.
 This custom script controls translating these input parameters into a [d, :math:`\rho`, :math:`\sigma`] model.
 This is probably the most useful operating mode for RasCAL.
-    * **Custom XY-Profile** - This modelling mode also relies on a custom model function, but in this case does away with [d, :math:`\rho`, :math:`\sigma`] layers completely.
+    * **Custom XY-Profile** - This modelling mode also relies on a custom model function, but in this case does away with [d, :math:`\rho`, :math:`\sigma`] (thickness, SLD, roughness) layers completely.
 Instead, the custom function uses the parameters to define a continuous SLD profile, which RAT then uses to calculate the reflectivity.

 The model type of the project can be changed as follows: